wantedly/pq2gorm/README.md

 pq2gorm is a generator of [gorm](https://github.com/jinzhu/gorm) model structs from a PostgresSQL database.

 * Input: Connection URI of a PostgresSQL database.
-* Output: Model definitions based on [gorm](https://github.com/jinzhu/gorm) annotated struct
+* Output: Model definitions based on [gorm](https://github.com/jinzhu/gorm) annotated struct.

 ## How to build and install